29 Awesome Pictures Of The US Navy Through History

 To celebrate America’s Navy, we’ve pulled out some of the coolest photos from the archives.

-In the decades after the Civil War, America began a new era of foreign intervention, with the Navy leading the way.
-This 1899 photo shows sailors eating on the USS Olympia, which was the U.S.'s flagship during the Spanish-American War of the previous year.
+After Reconstruction from the Civil War, America began a new era of foreign intervention, with the Navy leading the way.
+This 1899 photo shows sailors eating on the USS Olympia, which was America's flagship during the Spanish-American War of the previous year.

-President Theodore Roosevelt ordered a fleet of U.S. ships to circumnavigate the globe from 1907-1909.
+President Theodore Roosevelt ordered a fleet of U.S. ships to circumnavigate the world from 1907-1909.

 As the first World War raged in Europe, America rushed to build more and better ships, as seen in this 1917 photo ...

-... and grew the ranks of sailors, as seen in this 1917 picture of graduation exercises at the Naval Academy.
+... and growing ranks of sailors, as seen in this 1917 picture of graduation exercises at the Naval Academy.

-The last of the U.S. Navy's rigid airships, the USS Macon performed scouting missions from 1933 to 1935.
+The last of the U.S. Navy's rigid airships, the USS Macon performed scouting missions from 1933 -- 1935.

-Japan's surprise attack on Pearl Harbor on Dec.
+Japan's surprise attack of Pearl Harbor on Dec.
 7, 1941 spurred America's entry into World War II.
 This photo shows a memorial service for sailors killed in the attack.

 Sailors at Pearl Harbor worked to salvage their ships and restore the base.
-This picture shows the recovery of a Japanese midget submarine abandoned during the Pearl Harbor attack.
+This picture shows the recovery of a Japanese midget submarine abandoned during the attack.

 Meanwhile on the mainland, recruits signed up for the Navy and other armed services by the millions.